sedders123/Beaver-Manager/README.md

 ### Ubuntu/Linux
 #### Dependencies

-Beaver manager requires only Python3.4+ to be installed in order to run.
+Beaver manager requires only Python 3.4+ to be installed in order to run.
 You can install this by runnning `$ apt-get install python3`

 #### Installation
 First of all clone the repo  `git clone https://github.com/sedders123/Beaver-Manager`.
 Then to install all the python dependicies navigate into the cloned repo and run `pip install -r requirements.txt`.
 This will install all neccessary packages.